 Leeds Electric Press is a Revolution bar overlooking the Millennium Square.
 One reviewer told us that this venue had worked hard to overcome the limitations of the building, and that the friendly attitude of the staff in particular make is a great place to go and eat food with friends.

 If you’re on a small budget, Stick or Twist is a 4 star rated venue with one reviewer saying it’s ‘wheelchair accessible, has friendly staff and affordable food and drink’.

 Catch a show

 You won’t be short for things to do in the evening in Leeds!
 The West Yorkshire Playhouse has a 4 star review and has a ‘top notch disabled loo with masses of space’ according to one visitor.
-If you simply want to catch a movie, Vue Cinema also has a 4 star rating with ‘plenty areas for wheelchair users to watch films’.
+Alternatively, you could visit Leeds Grand Theatre which is the 'premiere receiving house in Leeds' and is listed on Euan's Guide as having accessible performances and formats.
+If it's a movie you're in the mood for, Vue Cinema also has a 4 star rating with ‘plenty areas for wheelchair users to watch films’.